GetTerminus/convox-off-cluster-builder/README.md

 	- convox build --app=<your app name>
 ```

-## There are several secrets that need to be configured in the drone "Secrets" from the drone UI
+## Define these "Secrets" from the drone UI (Hamburger Menu -> Secrets)
 These settings will need to be provided by the SRE team
   * ninja_aws_account
   * ninja_aws_access_key_id
   * ninja_aws_secret_access_key
   * ninja_repo

-## Additionally to these mandatory "secrets" settings you will need to add the region for your service by an environment variable
+## Additionally, set the AWS_REGION
 ```yaml
 environment:
   - AWS_REGION=us-east-1
 ```
 Adjust for your region (as of now it's only 'us-east-1') as needed
 ## Last, but not least, there is one more thing to take care of
+### This step is a cane, but it is needed to get the RELEASEID.
+This step prevents convox from actually building the service yet again.
 ```yaml
 commands:
   - mkdir scratch